-It’s easy to create spreadsheets or lists without thinking about how the data will be used.
-Here are a few examples I’ve seen where too much data was in one column and needed to be split up or parsed.
+Let’s face it, creating spreadsheets or lists is easy without considering how the data will be used.
+However, I’ve seen a few examples where too much data was in one column and needed to be split or parsed.

 - Addresses